 Parental excuses are accepted unless circumstances lead school officials to believe the proper reason for absence or lateness was not reported, or if a student shows a pattern of absence or lateness.
 If a school official believes such an incident has occurred, a doctor's excuse may be required for further absences throughout the remainder of the school year.
 If a doctor's excuse is required and none is provided, the absence will be regarded as illegal.

-After students under 17 have three unexcused absences, their parents or guardians receive a notice of attendance violation of the Pennsylvania School Code.
+Once students under 18 have reached three unexcused absences, their parents or guardians receive a notice of attendance violation of the Pennsylvania School Code.
 For subsequent unlawful absences, the parent, guardian or student is subject to fine and/or arrest as defined by school law.
 Also, students may have their driver's licenses revoked (or withheld) for a period of 90 days on the first offense and up to six months on the second offense.

 Absences for educational trips must be approved by the student's principal.
 The form to request approval, available in school offices, must be filed at least five days before the proposed trip.
 Educational trips during final exams may not be approved.

-Absence blanks, appointment slips, and Educational Trip Forms will be available at the bottom of this page.
-You may print them and cut them out to use in place of what you would receive at the school.
+Absence blanks, appointment slips, and Educational Trip Forms are also available at the bottom of this page.